As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 Night work in France is defined as a working period from 9 pm until 6 am (or 21:00 to 06:00).
 It can be done at 8 hours a day and 40 hours a week (44hrs depending on the collective agreement).
 Besides working hours, employees get a weekly break or additional pay on the weekends.

 Pregnant women working nights may take daytime employment during pregnancy or legally prescribed postnatal leave.
-Night work can have some benefits, such as higher wages, but it also comes with some risks.
+Night work can have some benefits, such as higher wages, but it also comes with risks.

 Night workers are more likely to suffer from accidents, illness, and stress.
 They may also have difficulty sleeping during the day, which can lead to fatigue and impaired judgment.
 As a result, it’s important to weigh the pros and cons of night work before taking on such a schedule.